How a couple of sausages triggered the Swiss Reformation

 Zwingli is the only person who doesn’t eat anything.
 His job is to justify the provocation theologically.
 Two weeks later, he delivers an inflammatory sermon, “On food choice and freedom”, in which he claims the Bible doesn’t contain any dietary rules.
 It's not a sin to break the fast, he continues, and can’t therefore result in punishment by the church.

-Fasting is a private matter, he continues.
+Fasting is a private matter, he says.
 “If you want to fast, go for it; if you prefer not to eat meat, don’t, but grant Christians their freedom.”

 Just three weeks later Zwingli’s sermon has been printed by his friend, Christoph Froschauer.
 The scandal is now perfect and Zurich is up in arms.
 Fights break out in taverns between Zwingli’s fans and opponents; the rumour circulates that fanatics want to kidnap him and drag him to the bishop’s seat in Constance to be held to account by his superior.